ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 - Now: `{% extends "@EzPublishCore/content_fields.html.twig" %}`
 - Formerly: `{% extends "EzPublishCoreBundle::content_fields.html.twig" %}`

+### Clustering configuration

+Following the upgrade to Symfony 5, the DFS IO handler must be configured in a different way.

+For more information, see the Doctrine connection configuration example in the [Clustering](https://doc.ibexa.co/en/latest/guide/clustering/#configuring-the-dfs-io-handler) article.

 ## Field Types

-The following tags used to register Field Type features in the dependency injection container have been renamed:
+The following tags used to register Field Type features in the [service container](https://doc.ibexa.co/en/latest/guide/service_container) have been renamed:

 |Former name|New name|
 |-----------|--------|